Scout24/scout24-engineering-values-and-principles/2-engineering-principles.md

 ## Minimize technology variation

 We deliberately minimize the variety of technologies in our system to drive efficiency, and, at the same time, have a managed program of innovation.
-To achieve this, we monitor actual technologies in use, gravitate to those most appropriately addressing the given challenges and selectively experiment with new technologies to find those that will improve our products.
+To achieve this, we monitor current technologies in use, gravitate to those that most appropriately address the given challenges and selectively experiment with new technologies to find those that will improve our products.

 ### Motivating values